Refugee crisis: Support the Afghan resettlement

 - when your pet was at least 12 weeks old

 - at least 21 days prior to arrival, excluding the date of vaccination.

 (DOGS only) Tapeworm treatment administered by a vet

 - no less than 24 hours arrival before arrival

 - no more than 120 hours (five days) before arrival

 - Tapeworm treatment is not required for dogs arriving from Ireland, Finland, Malta and Norway

 - EU Pet Passport.
 These can only be issued by EU vets.
 Vets from outside the EU are not authorised to enter vaccinations in sections labelled "Authorised veterinarian" – doing so may make it invalid for entry.
 Tapeworm treatments may be documented by vets outside the EU.

-- Veterinary Certificate to EU (Annex III) certificate.
+- GB Health Certificate.
 This is completed by your authorised/official vet, and then endorsed by the competent authority in the country of origin.
-This is available in various languages on the Europa website.
 You must include supporting documentation with this certificate, more information can be found on the Pet travel scheme common problems page.
 Your pet has to travel five days either side of you or the person travelling with your pet.
 You need to authorise the person in writing who is responsible for your pet.